Quarterly Breakfast Series

 The Business of Paying for Digital – May 2017

 With digital disruption both opening and closing doors, media businesses are in a race to build new, sustainable digital pay and subscription models.
 But how do challengers and incumbents fight against the global tech giants and convince a generation brought up on piracy and free content to pay?
 In this session, we ask some of the most exciting challengers and incumbents from across the media spectrum where they see the battlelines and whether you really can get digital media to pay.
-Summary of the event coming soon.
+Click here to read a summary from the event.

 - Chris Duncan - MD of The Times and Sunday Times

 - Nick Walters - Founder and CEO, Hopster

 - Pascal de Mul - Chief Partnership Officer, Deezer

 - William Mellis - MD, Alvarez & Marsal, and ex-head of Customer Marketing at Sky

 The Business of International Television – Jan 2017